rharbird/microbit-challenges/docs/source/tutorials/accelerometer.rst

 accelerations go up to ±2048 milli-g.
 That’s because this accelerometer is set to measure a maximum of ±2048 milli-g: the true number might be higher than that.

-If you've ever wondered how a mobile phone knows which up to show the images on its screen, it's because it uses an accelerometer in exactly the same way as the program above.
+If you've ever wondered how a mobile phone knows which way to show the images on its screen, it's because it uses an accelerometer in exactly the same way as the program above.
 Game controllers also contain accelerometers to help you steer and move around in games.